-Citi Double Cash Card vs. Chase Freedom Unlimited

 Citi Double Cash Card vs. Chase Freedom Unlimited highlights

-Sign-up bonus: Chase Freedom Unlimited
+Welcome bonus winner: Chase Freedom Unlimited

 Annual fee: Tie

-Balance transfer fee: Citi Double Cash
+Balance transfer winner: Citi Double Cash

 Which card earns the most?